anychart-solutions/academic-performance-dashboard/README.md

 <img src="readme_pics/1.png">

 ### Total grade assessment
-Since we got the information about all the people in class separately, then let’s see how many of them got grades A, B, C etc:
+Since we got the information about all the people in class separately, let’s see how many of them got grades A, B, C etc:

 <img src="readme_pics/2.png">